Table of Contents

 The price of a coin shows its current value in fiat money, usually in US dollars.
 It reflects the balance between supply and demand on the market.
 What matters is not just the number itself, but the movement: whether the asset is growing steadily or making sharp jumps.
 For example, after the launch of the TRUMP memecoin linked to Donald Trump, its price jumped more than 300% in just a few days.
 At the same time, Solana - the blockchain where the token was created - also saw a strong increase and reached its all-time high (ATH).

-What Is Market Cap in Crypto and Why It Matters
+Crypto Market Cap: Definition and Why It Matters

 Market cap (capitalization) is the price of a coin multiplied by the number of coins in circulation.
 For example, if a token costs $10 and there are 50 million tokens in circulation, its market cap would be $500 million.
 Market cap, along with other key market data, is easy to track through popular sources like CoinGecko and CoinMarketCap.
 Bitcoin’s market cap is currently around $2.1 trillion; by comparison, Nvidia is at $5.03 trillion and Apple at $3.99 trillion.
 Market cap shows the size and stability of a project: large assets are much harder to crash, so this metric helps you quickly understand how resilient a coin is in the current market.